thomasabishop/eolas/Logic/Propositional_logic/Truth-functional_connectives.md

 ---
 categories:
-  - Mathematics
+  - Logic
-tags: [logic]
+tags: [propositional-logic]
 ---

-## Truth-functional connectives
+# Truth-functional connectives

-Sentences generated from other (simple) sentences by means of sentential connectives are [compound sentences](Atomic%20and%20molecular%20sentences.md).
+Propositions generated from other (simple) propositions by means of propositional connectives are [compound propositions](/Logic/Propositional_logic/Atomic_and_molecular_propositions.md).

-We know that logically determinant sentences express a truth value.
-When simple sentences are joined with a connective to make a compound sentence they also have a truth value.
-This is determined by the nature of the connective and the truth value of the constituent sentences.
+We know that [logically determinant](/Logic/General_concepts/Logical_indeterminacy.md) propositions express a truth value.
+When simple propositions are joined with a connective to make a compound proposition they also have a truth value.
+This is determined by the nature of the connective and the truth value of the constituent propositions.
 We therefore call connectives of this nature truth _functional_ connectives since the **truth value of the compound is a function of the truth values of its components**.

-> A sentential connective is used truth-functionally if and only if it is used to generate a compound sentence from one or more sentences in such a way that the truth value of the generated compound is wholly determined by the truth-values of those one or more sentences from which the compound is generated, no matter what the truth values may be.
+> A propositional connective is used truth-functionally if and only if it is used to generate a compound proposition from one or more propositions in such a way that the truth value of the generated compound is wholly determined by the truth-values of those one or more propositions from which the compound is generated, no matter what the truth values may be.

-Each truth-functional connective has a characteristic **truth-table**.
-This discloses the conditions under which the constituent sentences have a given truth value when combined with one or more connectives.
+Each truth-functional connective has a characteristic **truth table**.
+This discloses the conditions under which the constituent propositions have a given truth value when combined with one or more connectives.

 We shall now review each of the truth-functional connectives in detail.

 ### Conjunction

 Conjunction is equivalent to the word AND in natural language.
-We use `&` as the symbol for this connective.
+We use $\land$ as the symbol for this connective.

-A molecular sentence joining two conjuncts P and Q is true iff both conjuncts are true and false otherwise:
+A molecular proposition joining two conjuncts P and Q is true iff both conjuncts are true and false otherwise:

 ```
 P	Q				P	&	Q